jd11111/nix-derivation-tutorial/README.md

 - "outputs" is another dictionary specifiying what will be output by the derivation, in this case "out" (which is the default) which will contain the actual cowsay binary and "man" which will contain the manual, the path has the obvious meaning
 - "system" just specifies the system we are building on
 - "inputDrvs" are the derivations whose outputs are needed to build the program (i.e. bash)
-- "inputSrcs" are sourcefiles that are needed (in this case default.builder.sh)
+- "inputSrcs" are sourcefiles that are needed (in this case default-builder.sh)
 - "builder" specifies the binary that will be run with args "args" to build the output (in this case bash)
 - "env" are enviromental variables available during build (notice that both "outputs" and "inputSrcs" and the outputs of "inputDrvs" are referenced here)